vildancetin/flight-app-frontend/README.md

 - The reserved flights will be listed on the "My Flights" page, allowing users to easily view and manage their bookings.

+- "Before starting, make sure to complete the steps in the CORS section."

 ### Technologies Used

 - tailwind